UGL Rail

-UGL Rail is an Australian rail company specialising in building, maintaining and refurbishing diesel locomotives, diesel and electric multiple units and freight wagons.
+UGL Rail (formerly A Goninan & Co (/en/) is an Australian rail company specialising in building, maintaining and refurbishing diesel locomotives, diesel and electric multiple units and freight wagons.
 It is a subsidiary of UGL and is based in Melbourne, with a staff of 1,200 across Australia and Asia.
 It operates factories in Broadmeadow (Newcastle), Spotswood and Bassendean.
 While it used to operate a factory in Taree, the plant was shut down and the equipment sold off.